phamhungptithcm/JavaWebDeveloperDocumentation/README.md

 - **Tooling and Build Processes**: Overview of frontend build tools and their integration with Java projects.

 ### 9. Others
-- Git, AWS cloud, Non-Tech skills should have for software engineer carrer path
+- Git, AWS cloud, Docker, CICD, and Non-Tech skills should be for the software engineer career path
-- Sharing experiance: Interview, Learning, Coaching...
+- Sharing experiences: Interview, Learning, Coaching...

 ## Repository Structure